mikesvoboda/jackson/01_source_documents/1984_historical/butts_county_records/plat_book_8_pages_195-199/lot_a2_specific_analysis.md

 1. **Professional Standard**: 1984 survey shows industry-standard easement research
 2. **Admitted Failure**: Ironstone explicitly stated they "did not research recorded easements"
 3. **False Certification**: Marked pin as "IPF" (Iron Pin Found) when they placed it
-4. **Coordinate Fraud**: Their "exact coordinates" were ~3 inches off from actual survey data
+4. **Coordinate Misdirection Fraud**: Their claimed "exact coordinates" were for center of property (START location) not termination pin - evidence of deliberate professional deception

 ### 📁 **DOCUMENTARY EVIDENCE HIERARCHY**